-Disclaimer: This post was sponsored through a partnership with The Great Courses.
+Disclaimer: This post is sponsored, through a partnership with The Great Courses.
 As always, all opinions are my own.

-I remember one Saturday a year or so back, I was doing chores around the house and realized I hadn’t heard any noise from my oldest son in quite awhile.
+I remember one Saturday a year or so back, I was doing chores around the house.
+Then I realized I hadn’t heard any noise from my oldest son in quite a while.
 When you have two boys, any period of time with little or no noise is always suspicious.
 I looked around and found him in the basement, eyes glued to the TV.

 Cartoons?
 Nope.
 Kids shows?
 Not this time.
 Heck, it wasn’t even one of his favorite blockbusters.
 He was watching a documentary about this history of cancer research.
 Guys, he was six.
 And completely fascinated.
 It was one of those moments when you just don’t care about screen time limits.

 And it’s not uncommon to find him watching nature shows or history shows or DIY shows or, my personal favorite, cooking shows.
 He may love TV as much as any other kid, but he also loves to learn.

 I’ll be honest, this former chemical engineer was never much into history.
 But I do love food.
 So when I heard about The Great Courses Plus, I thought this was a perfect way to connect my passion for food with my son’s passion for learning.
 That’s why I cooked up this tasty slow cooker Indian butter chicken dinner…

 Lightened-Up Slow Cooker Indian Butter Chicken is an easy recipe, bringing the flavors of India right into your kitchen.